bashrc2/AberMUSH/README.md

-take/get [item]                         - Pick up an item drop [item]                             - Drop an item whisper [target] [message]              - Whisper to a player in the same room tell [target] [message]                 - Send a tell message to another player or NPC use/hold/pick/wield [item] [left|right] - Transfer an item to your hands stow                                    - Free your hands of items wear [item]                             - Wear an item
+take/get [item]                         - Pick up an item drop [item]                             - Drop an item whisper [target] [message]              - Whisper to a player in the same room tell/ask [target] [message]             - Send a tell message to another player or NPC use/hold/pick/wield [item] [left|right] - Transfer an item to your hands stow                                    - Free your hands of items wear [item]                             - Wear an item